 Goose was indeed a monster on the mound and deserves being in Cooperstown but I still think his signing was a matter of greed and not need on the part of Yankee management.
 Goose was born on this date in 1951, in Colorado Springs, CO.

 Like him or not, George Steinbrenner recognized better than anyone that the Yankee brand and New York City were the hottest sports properties on the planet.
-He purchased the team from CBS for a bargain basement price using other people’s money and immediately began making the franchise more valuable by the minute.
+In 1973, he purchased the team from CBS for a bargain basement price using other people’s money and immediately began making the franchise more valuable by the minute.
 He pretty much single-handedly restored the aura of the interlocking N-Y logo.
 George was born on today’s date in 1930 in Cleveland.